How To Integrate Payment Gateways Into Your Website

 Why do agencies need an integrated payment gateway?

-Now that we’ve established what a payment gateway actually is, let’s cover a few of the reasons why you should think about integrating one into your website.
+Let’s cover a few of the reasons why you should think about integrating one into your website.

 Here are five reasons why agencies should be taking advantage of payment gateways.